 Mindfulness means paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.

-How would you describe your commute to work this morning?
+How would you describe the first few minutes after you woke up this morning?

 Or the last meal you ate?

 Or your most recent conversation with your partner?